 During yesterday’s Council meeting, the following actions took place:

-With no further action taken, the meeting was adjourned.
-Next Council meeting is scheduled for Monday, June 7 at 5:00 p.m. in the Council Chambers at City Hall.
+With no further action, the meeting was adjourned.
+The next Council meeting is scheduled for Monday, September 27 at 5:00 p.m.